Running from a twister with Toto

 Soon after we landed in Trumbull, my brother-in-law greeted us affably.
 “How was your trip?
 Did you run into any rain?”

 “Yes,” we said.
 “Lots of it.
 And there was this tornado …”

 Irv Dean is the Gazette’s city editor.
 Opinions are his own and do not necessarily reflect the opinion of the newspaper.
-Reach him by email to email@example.com.
+Reach him at P.O.
+Box 1090, Schenectady, N.Y.
+12301, or by email to email@example.com.